benmoose/atomic-reducer/README.md

 }
 ```

-Dispatching the given actions will update the relevent part of the state,
+Dispatching the corresponding actions will update the relevent part of the
-taking data from `action.payload`.
-See [usage](#usage) for more information
+state, taking data from `action.payload`.
+See [usage](#usage) for more
-on the reducer logic and action format.
+information on the reducer logic and action format.

 ## Why would I use this?
 It's common for a reducer to manage several entity types.
 For example a